Phantomkeks/Phaser-RPG/README.md

 - Vanilla JavaScript, no build step
 - "Press Start 2P" font via Google Fonts for the retro look

+## Supported Devices

+- Tested on Safari and Chrome
+- Works on desktop (recommended with keyboard) and mobile (D-pad is rendered as overlay)

 ## License

 MIT — see [LICENSE](./LICENSE).